Reliable Simulation of Quantum Channels: the Error Exponent: Achievability Bounds

 Now, we apply Proposition~\ref{prop:achifixin} to the channel $\cN_{A\rar B}^{\ox n}$ with the fixed input state $\zeta_{R_nA^n}$.
 Set $c=nr$ and $\sigma_{B^n}=\sigma^*_{B^n}$.
 According to Proposition~\ref{prop:achifixin}, there is a reverse Shannon simulation ${\cM'}_{A^n\rar B^n} $ with $c=nr$ bits of classical communication, such that for $s$ fixed earlier,

 where the equality is by Eq.~\eqref{eq:achib-1}.
 Next, we symmetrize ${\cM'}_{A^n\rar B^n} $ to obtain a symmetric simulation $\cM_{A^n\rar B^n} $.
 This is the final simulation scheme that we need.
 The symmetrization consumes some classical randomness which can be obtained by making measurements on the shared entanglement.
-Meanwhile, it does not cause loss of performance, because
+Meanwhile, it does not cause loss of performance, which can be verified by an argument similar to the proof of Lemma~\ref{lem:symmetrization}:

-where the third line follows from the concavity of the fidelity together with the definition of purified distance, and the last line is because both $\zeta_{A^n}$ and $\cN_{A\rar B}^{\ox n}$ are invariant under permutation and we also use a trick of Eq.~\eqref{eq:minimizer-2}.
-At this stage, we are ready to apply the de Finetti reduction (Lemma~\ref{lem:deFa}) to get
+where the inequality follows from the concavity of the fidelity together with the definition of purified distance, and the last line is because both $\zeta_{A^n}$ and $\cN_{A\rar B}^{\ox n}$ are invariant under permutation and we also use a trick of Eq.~\eqref{eq:minimizer-1}.
+At this stage, we are ready to apply the de Finetti reduction of Lemma~\ref{lem:deFa} to get

 Combining Eqs.~(\ref{eq:achib-3})--(\ref{eq:achib-5}), we arrive at

 Eq.~\eqref{eq:achib-6} holds for any $s\in(0,1]$, because it was chosen arbitrarily at the beginning of the proof.